 Hornady Critical Defense +P

-Finally we get to the Hornady Critical Defense rounds, which are the ones I had on hand to take a picture of.
-Hey, what can I say ammo price and scarcity has my ammo supply at all time lows.
+Finally, we get to the Hornady Critical Defense rounds, which are the ones I had on hand to take a picture of.
+Hey, what can I say ammo price and scarcity have my ammo supply at all-time lows.